 Where does Compression Occur?

-Client side compression/decompression occurs if NCache compression is enabled, and if any of the below mentioned cases occurs:
+Client-side compression/decompression occurs if NCache compression is enabled, and if any of the below mentioned cases occurs:

-If compressed data is requested by the client, then the cache server does not apply any decompression and sends the data in its compressed form over the Internet.
+If compressed data is requested by the client, then the cache server does not apply any decompression and sends the data in its compressed form over the internet.
 The client receives the compressed form and decompresses the data itself.

-Server side compression/decompression occurs if NCache compression is enabled, and if any of the below mentioned cases occurs:
+Server-side compression/decompression occurs if NCache compression is enabled, and if any of the below mentioned cases occurs:

-NCache decompresses the compressed data that has to be written to a data source via configured write-thru or write-behind provider before sending it to the data source.
+NCache decompresses the compressed data that has to be written to a data source via a configured write-thru or write-behind provider before sending it to the data source.

 Compression on Client Cache

 Client cache compresses the data on its own.
-If both the server and client cache have compression enabled, then the server compresses the data according to the server threshold and client cache will compress the data according to its own threshold value.
+If both the server and the client cache have compression enabled, then the server compresses the data according to the server threshold and client cache will compress the data according to its own threshold value.
 Even if compression is disabled on either of them, data is compressed only for the cache on which it is enabled.